 There will inevitably come a time when you have to audition using a monologue.
 You will stand alone on a stage and deliver a speech, and you will be terrified.
 Interestingly, monologues aren’t all that common in acting.
-In most plays you are typically engaged in dialogue with another actor.
+In most plays, films and TV shows you are typically engaged in dialogue with another actor.
 However, even though most of the time you will be working on scenes, monologues are very common when it comes to auditions.
 This is especially true for theatre auditions and I would say 90% of the time you will use a monologue, not a scene in an early audition for a play.
 You may also be taking on a soliloquy, this is a monologue that is delivered to the audience.
 Typically this is the case with Shakespearean monologues.

 9 Steps for Preparing a Monologue.

 1. Read the Play

 There is no excuse for not reading the play that your monologue is from.
 It informs your character decisions and intentions, explains the context of the monologue and helps you understand what it is actually about.
 Read at at least once, but it’s best to read it again and again.
 Most great plays can be overwhelming on the first read and it’s only after exploring the text multiple times that the nuances come to life.
-Furthermore, not reading the play could be your undoing if the person you are auditioning for asks you for your opinion on the play’s themes or your character’s journey.
+Furthermore, not reading the play could be your undoing if the director/teacher you are auditioning for asks you for your opinion on the play’s themes or your character’s journey.
 And trust me they love to do this!
 (So just read the play.)

 3. Understand the Style